uwsampa/research-group-web/README.md

 This project originated at the University of Washington.
 You can see the machinery working live at [our site][sampa].

-This work is licensed under a [license][Creative Commons Attribution-NonCommercial 4.0 International License].
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][license].

 [sampa]: http://sampa.cs.washington.edu/
 [license]: https://creativecommons.org/licenses/by-nc/4.0/